Hoyasumii/bee-movie/README.md

 It was amazing!

-It was the scariest, happiest moment of
+It was the scariest, happiest moment of m